icopy-site/awesome/docs/awesome/magictools.md

 - :money_with_wings: [Construct 2](https://www.scirra.com/) - an HTML5 game maker, meaning you are not actually writing JavaScript.
 Instead, you use actions, events and conditions to do the heavy lifting.
 - :moneybag: [CopperCube3D](http://www.ambiera.com/coppercube/) - CopperCube is an all-in-one 3D game engine.Very easy to use.
 - :tada: [Coquette](http://coquette.maryrosecook.com/) - A micro framework for JavaScript games.
 Handles collision detection, the game update loop, canvas rendering, and keyboard and mouse input.
-- :free: [Corona SDK](https://coronalabs.com/) - A Cross-Platform Mobile App Development for iOS and Android.
 - :tada: [Dash](https://github.com/Circular-Studios/Dash) - A free and open 3D game engine written in D.
 - :tada: [Dear Imgui](https://github.com/ocornut/imgui/) - A bloat-free immediate mode GUI for C++ with minimal dependencies.
 - :free: [Defold](http://www.defold.com/) - Free 2D Game Engine for Cross-Platform Publishing